zgoad1/VILE/README.md

 **- C -**
 - Reticle fades in when targeting even when it's already faded in
-- After the first conductor animation, the first frame of each conductor animation will place the camera in the wrong spot
 - Quickly tapping sprint and then trying to move straight backward will cause Tess to rotate incorrectly
 - Enemy HP bars sometimes get stuck on the screen
 - 4-way intersection (tunnel) does not have floor backfaces or sides